jarviscanada/jarvis_data_eng_VarunVats/README.md

 ## Professional Experiences

+**Software Developer, National Bank (Jan 2022-Jun 2022)**: Collaborating with an agile team following Scrum and Sprint principles.
+Developed end-to-end-infrastructure using Selenium for monitoring Order Update Status application.
+Performed backend operations as a Junior Developer for migrating applications from Java 8 to Java 11 alongside resolving Junit and Mockito unit tests and deploying the applications on to the server following CI/CD operations onto Jenkins.
+Collaborated with cross-functional team for developing an online tool to extract endpoints from Swagger and using them for creating synthetic tests over to Datadog utilizing Terraform as Infrastructure as Code platform

 **Data Engineer, Jarvis (2021-present)**: Collaborating with an agile team following Scrum and Sprint principles.
 Developing applications using wide range of technologies ranging from Bash Scripting, Java, Python, Spark, Scala, to Linux inside dockerized environment.